-AMI Indigenous Scholarships (IAP Career College)
+AMI Indigenous and Refugee Scholarships from IAP Career College

 International Association of Professions Career College, also known as IAP Career College, is a proudly Métis-owned private college.
 Therese (Tag) Goulet, Academic Director, and Catherine Goulet, Chair of the Board of Trustees, are Métis — Aboriginal Canadians of mixed Native (Cree, Ojibwe) and European (including French) descent.

-About AMI Indigenous Scholarships
+About AMI Scholarships

 Who May Receive the Scholarship

-Each scholarship recipient may be awarded the AMI Indigenous Scholarship only once, for one certificate course offered by International Association of Professions Career College.
+Each scholarship recipient may be awarded the AMI Scholarship only once, for one certificate course offered by International Association of Professions Career College.